hamsanc/Python_Exercise/README.md

 # Python_Exercise
-This repository contains all my python exercise
+This repository contains all my python exercises